 Trust Our Experienced, Compassionate Injury Attorneys

 Our law firm has effectively represented thousands of clients.
-We have a proven track record of results with several multi-million dollar awards for our clients.
+We have a proven track record including several multi-million-dollar awards for our clients.
 We work with each client personally and care deeply about their recovery and their financial well-being after a serious injury is sustained.

 If you or a loved one has been involved in a serious aquatic injury in Washington State, please contact us.
 Our knowledgeable, expert team of attorneys will work hard to deliver the results you deserve and hold wrongdoers accountable.
 We offer free consultations.